Douglas DC-1: Operational history

 Only one aircraft was produced.
 The prototype first flew on July 1, 1933, flown by Carl Cover.
 It was given the model name DC-1, or Douglas Commercial Model 1.
 During a half-year of testing, it performed more than 200 test flights and demonstrated its superiority over the most-used airliners at that time, the Ford Trimotor and Fokker Trimotor.
 It was flown across the United States on February 19, 1934, making the journey in the record time of 13 hours 5 minutes.

 TWA accepted the aircraft on 15 September 1933 with a few modifications (mainly increasing seating to 14 passengers and adding more powerful engines) and subsequently ordered 20 examples of the developed production model which was named the Douglas DC-2.

 The DC-1 was sold to Lord Forbes in the United Kingdom in May 1938, who operated it for a few months before selling it in France in October 1938.
 It was then sold to Líneas Aéreas Postales Españolas (L.A.P.E.) in Spain in November 1938 and was also used by the Spanish Republican Air Force as a transport aircraft.
-It was later operated by Iberia Airlines from July 1939 with the name Negron; it force-landed at Málaga Airport, Spain, on October 4, 1940 and was damaged beyond repair.
+It was later operated by Iberia Airlines from July 1939 with the name Negrón; it force-landed at Málaga Airport, Spain, on October 4, 1940 and was damaged beyond repair.